dirkkelly/dirkkelly/content/resume.md

 Worked with two friends to build a native IOS dating app released throughout Australia.

-Potential Investors, App Store Approval, A language none of us knew, we learnt a lot by doing.
+Potential Investors, App Store Approval, A language none of us knew, we learned a lot by doing.

 ### Software Developer